jgoizueta/grassgis/README.md

 ### Recipes

-The `GrassCookbook` interface can be used to define geoprocessing "recipes" which specify required and generated data.
+The `GrassCookbook` interface can be used to define geoprocessing "recipes", each one specifying which data is required and produced by the process.

 A recipe is defined by calling `GrassCookbook.recipe` with a block that provides the recipe definition in a declarative way, using methods such as `description`, `required_parameters`, `required_files`, `required_raster_maps`, `generated_rater_maps`, etc.

-The `process` method defines, with a block, the recipes's procedure.
+The `process` method defines, by using a block, the recipes's procedure.
 The arguments to this block will be taken auto-magically from parameters of the same name (parameters are provided to a recipe-executing environment through a Hash).